MPCMEvolution/MPCMArchive/abstracts/10-keeping-updated-bayesian-approaches-phylogenetic-comparative-methods-focus-markov-chain-models-discrete-character-evolution.md

----
-title: "<strong>Chapter 10:</strong> Keeping Yourself Updated: Bayesian Approaches in Phylogenetic Comparative Methods with a focus on Markov-chain models of Discrete Character Evolution"
+# <strong>Chapter 10:</strong> Keeping Yourself Updated: Bayesian Approaches in Phylogenetic Comparative Methods with a focus on Markov-chain models of Discrete Character Evolution
-date: "2014-06-12"
----

 by **Thomas E. Currie** and **Andrew Meade**